 Let’s be honest, deep inside, we know all too well that we have at least one unpleasant habit that is hindering ourselves from becoming our best self.

-This can be anything from smoking, eating too much junk food to procrastinating.
+This can be anything from smoking, eating too much junk food to procrastinating or giving into negative thoughts.
 Yet, even after owning up to these habits, we can’t seem to get ourselves to kick them to the curb.

 Along the way, we inevitably find ourselves accepting these habits as a part of who we are.

 The truth is, this so called “acceptance” is a form of a self preservation mechanism we use to prevent ourselves from having to go through more disappointments which we experience every time we make a failed attempt at cracking the habits.

 No matter how much we struggled to make a change, it seemed that we always end up relapsing and retreating to the comfort of our vices which leads us to the question “why do we even bother?”

 One possible reason as to why our previous attempts in breaking our bad habits haven’t been successful is that we believe that they, in one way or another, bring us more pleasure than pain.

 Here’s an example: we may opt for that extra slice of chocolate cake even though we though we vowed to eat more healthily because we believe that the pleasure from eating the cake outweighs the pain of say – that extra pound on our waistline.

 Hence, it may be worthwhile to evaluate just how ready and committed you are to following through with the change.

 Two of the questions you can ask yourself is how have the bad habits “serve” you – meaning have they given you comfort, momentary joy or perhaps an escape?
 And what are you afraid of losing when you no longer have that habit(s)?